WHAT THIS IS

 This software exists because a practicing firm needed it.

-Plyantic was built at the request of a tax-anchored firm that was already taking cannabis registration work and had concluded that no existing practice-management tool understood the structure of the engagement — the multiple licenses involved, the fee-routing constraints, the privilege segregation, the recordkeeping demands of federal regulatory work.
+Plyantic was built at the request of a tax-anchored firm already running multi-disciplinary federal engagements.
+They had concluded that no existing practice-management tool understood the structure of the work — the multiple licenses involved, the fee-routing constraints, the privilege segregation, the recordkeeping demands of federal regulatory work.
 They didn’t want a workflow tool grafted onto their existing setup.
 They wanted infrastructure.

 Plyantic is that infrastructure.
 It now exists for any firm building toward the same posture.